-My quick answer to the first two questions is to do something that you love to do.
-If you among the very few who already know what that is, then you are a lucky person indeed.
-An easy option is finding hobbies that make money.
+A quick answer to last question is doing something that you love to do.
+If you already know what that is, then you are a lucky person indeed.

-- learning how to make money on internet websites
+- learning how to make money on the internet

 In the right hands, they can all work fantastically well, but the operative word here is “in the right hands”.

-Some of these choices are “lumpy”, “slow” or “scary” and after having made/lost/made/lost/etc money, we abandoned them as they just weren’t the right fit, for us.
+Some of these choices are “lumpy”, “slow” or “scary” and after having made money, lost money, made it back only to lose it again, we abandoned two of the options we’ve tried as they just weren’t the right fit, for us.
 We are now in our sweet-stop and loving it!

-I’ll explore some of my own reasoning below.
-Please remember, this is akin to you looking over my shoulder and experiencing my thinking processes.
+We’ll explore some of our reasoning below and this is akin to you looking over our shoulder and experiencing our thinking processes.
 You will need to make up your own mind.

-What’s the right fit for you will almost certainly may be different and that’s why it is important for you to follow the links above as they may help you avoid the lost time and money that we’ve experienced.
+What’s the right fit for you will almost certainly may be different and our aim is to help you avoid lost time and/or money by learning from our experiences.

 For us real estate investing is too way “lumpy” and too slow.
 What I mean by lumpy is that it takes huge resources to acquire and develop property, and while you’re spending your money and time over a long period you’re not earning anything.

-It’s only after you sell that you’ll find out whether you’ve made a profit sufficient to cover all your costs, be adequately compensated you for your time, and end-up with increased working capital to do it all again.
+It’s only after you sell that you’ll find out whether you’ve made a profit sufficient to cover all your costs, be adequately compensated you for your time, and end up with increased working capital to do it all over again.

-The risks are well known to those who suffered massive losses as part of the GFC, when housing prices in the US fell on average approximately 30% and have remained near their low point while the unemployment rate remains elevated.
+The risks are well known to those who suffered massive losses as part of the Global Financial Crisis, when housing prices in the US fell on average approximately 30%.

 The stock market is a scary place and is dominated by institutions with vast financial resources.
 As has been well documented in the media, while there are many honest players, there are also the so-called “rogue traders” who have no hesitation of engaging in market manipulation.

 Furthermore, there are sophisticated automated trading systems currently in common use where every second of the trading day millions of split-second decisions are made by computers.
-How do you keep up with this?
+How do you keep up with that?

-Unless you’re extremely well trained and very disciplined, with your limited budget you’re just a pawn in this game, fodder for the professionals.
+Unless you’re extremely well trained and very disciplined, with your limited budget you’re just a pawn in their game, fodder for the professionals.
 That certainly was our experience.